Make these beautiful green tea matcha waffles to boost your energy levels in the morning or perhaps to celebrate St Patrick’s Day!

 Matcha is really good for you, there are so many health benefits and that includes boosting your metabolism, increasing your energy levels, and as I mentioned before matcha contains a high concentrate of antioxidants.
 It also fights cancer, helps burn fat, and finally it calms the mind and relaxes the body.

 - 1 tsp matcha green tea

 - 300 grams all purpose flour

 - 1 tsp baking powder

 - 50 grams granulated sugar

 - 1 tsp vanilla extract

 - shredded coconut

-- In a medium sized bowl, whisk all of the ingredients together. (except for the topping ingredients - mango, yoghurt and coconut).
+- In a bowl or a blender, whisk all of the ingredients together. (except for the topping ingredients - mango, yoghurt and coconut).

 - Slightly grease and heat your waffle maker.

 - Pour enough batter to make 1 waffle each time in the centre of the waffle plate (this depends on the model of your waffle maker, and how many you can make at a time) and close the lid.